OpenGenderTracking/GenderTracker/README.md

 1. get jruby 1.6.3 by your favorite method of choice.
 I recommend rvm.
 2. run `gem install bundler`
 3. run `bundle install`
+4. Intall redis

+To run the server:
+1. start redis with the config file in `db/` folder
+2. run he server `bundle exec server.rb`

+To process an article publish to the redis queue:

+`public process_article path/to/article.json`

+To get notification of an article being done subscribe to the

+`process_article_done` message.

 ## Changelog

+### 2013/02/07

+* added running information to the readme.

+### 2013/01/25

+* Set `server.rb` to use redis as a messaging queue using EventMachine and deferring processing per article.

+### 2013/01/20

+* Added pronoun metric + tests

 ### 2013/01/10